indyjo/bitwrk/README.md

   enabled yet for security reasons.
 Users are advised to keep the amount of money stored on BitWrk as small as possible (deposits can be as small as 0.001 BTC!).
 Of course, a pay-out can be triggered manually by the developer.
 Ask him!
-- BitWrk includes "bitwrk-blender", an add-on for [Blender](http://blender.org), the free rendering software. bitwrk-blender consists of *render_bitwrk.py*, a Python addon which registers a new rendering engine, and *blender-slave.py*, a script for sellers.
-  Renderings using Cycles (Blender's modern rendering engine) have been successfully accelerated at a small scale.
-While some features may be missing or not work as expected, BitWrk has shown to work very well with projects of small to medium size and high rendering complexity.
-With support for linked resources and scripted drivers, bitwrk-blender is approaching a state where it can be used for larger projects, too.
 - A central server, written in Go (http://golang.org/), is deployed on Google App Engine.
   It exports an API for entering bids and updating transactions.
 Every transaction's lifecycle can be traced, and all communication is secured with Elliptic-Curve cryptographic